ldusoswa/subscriber-list/README.md

 # How to use

-- Download the latest CSVs
+- Download the latest CSVs (to the downloads folder)
-- ensure the constants at the top of the file are pointing at the right CSVs
 - run `python subtext.py`